scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 ## Running versus compiling

-JDK 8, 11, 17, and 20 are all reasonable choices both for *compiling* and *running* Scala code.
+JDK 8, 11, 17, and 21 are all reasonable choices both for *compiling* and *running* Scala code.

 Since the JVM is normally backwards compatible, it is usually safe to use a newer JVM for *running* your code than the one it was compiled on, especially if you are not using JVM features designated "experimental" or "unsafe".

-JDK 8 remains in use at some shops (as of early 2023), but usage is declining and some projects are dropping support.
+JDK 8 remains in use at some shops (as of 2023), but usage is declining and some projects are dropping support.
 If you compile on JDK 11+ but want to allow your users to stay on 8, additional care is needed to avoid using APIs and features that don't exist in 8.
 (For this reason, some Scala developers use a newer JDK for their daily work but do release builds on JDK 8.)

 ## Long Term Support (LTS) versions

 After Java 8, Oracle introduced the concept of LTS versions of the JDK.
 These versions will remain supported (by Oracle, and likely by the rest of the ecosystem, including Scala) for longer than the versions in between.
 See <https://www.oracle.com/technetwork/java/eol-135779.html>.

-JDK 8, 11, and 17 are LTS versions.
-(The next LTS version will be 21.)
+JDK 8, 11, 17, and 21 are LTS versions.
+(The next LTS version will be 25.)

 Scala provides experimental support for running the Scala compiler on non-LTS versions of the JDK.
 The current LTS versions are normally tested in our CI matrix and by the Scala community build.
 We may also test non-LTS versions, but any issues found there are considered lower priority, and will not be considered release blockers.
 (Lightbend may be able to offer faster resolution of issues like this under commercial support.)